mhenke/cfwheels-training/01-forms.md

 </p>
 </div>
 ```
-This outputs the value stored in the "flash" object with the key "message".
+This outputs the value stored in the **flash** object with the key **message**.
 If you refresh your articles list you won't see anything because we haven't stored a message in there yet.
-Look at "Articles.cfc" and add this line right after the "save!" line in your "create" method:
+Look at _Articles.cfc_ and add this line right after the _save_ in your _create_ action:

 ```cfm
 <cfset flashInsert(message="Article "#article.title#" was created.") />